udesly-adapter/university/docs/wordpress/07 - General/06 - dynamic menus.md

 WordPress has a cool feature that allows you to add dynamic menus and control them from the admin panel!

-You can find your Menus from *Appearance » Menus*.
+You can find your Menus under *Appearance » Menus*.

 ![](/images/wp-menu.png)

-Every Menu has it's own Name.
-You must create it in WordPress and use the same name in the attributes below in order to indicate which menu you want to show
+Every Menu has its own Name.
+You must create it in WordPress and use the same name as the attributes below in order to indicate which menu you want to show.

 ## Simple One Level Menu